flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

     - Default values (also for SimBrief) are 80 kg for passengers and 24 kg for baggage.
 4. Start Boarding/DeBoarding
     - Click on this button to start the boarding/deboarding process.
-    - The process will take 5sec/1sec/0sec per passenger depending on the [Boarding/Loading Time setting](#configure-boardingloading-time).
+    - The process will take 5 s/1 s/0 s per passenger depending on the [Boarding/Loading Time setting](#configure-boardingloading-time).
     - The current number of passengers and weight of cargo will change accordingly.
 5. Deboard Now
     - Click on this button to deboard all passengers and unload all cargo.
-    - The process will take 5sec/1sec/0sec per passenger depending on the [Boarding/Loading Time setting](#configure-boardingloading-time).
+    - The process will take 5 s/1 s/0 s per passenger depending on the [Boarding/Loading Time setting](#configure-boardingloading-time).
 6. Load Payload Values from SimBrief
     - The values for the number of passengers, weight of cargo and ZFW can be imported from the SimBrief flight plan.
     - Make sure to have imported the flight plan on the [flyPad Dashboard page](dashboard.md).